|

 JeepMud.com Around the World Trip

-This page is the beginning of a long
+This page is the beginning

-term goal here at JeepMud.com: to circle the globe in a Jeep.
-The
+of a long term goal here at JeepMud.com: to circle the globe

-tentative plan is to travel the world utilizing as much land as possible,
+in a Jeep.
+The tentative plan is to travel the world utilizing

-avoiding boats and aircraft as much as possible.
-This trip is in it's
+as possible.
+This trip is in it's extremely early planning

-would be greatly appreciated. (mark@jeepmud.com)
+greatly appreciated. (mark@jeepmud.com)

 Step 1: Research